Hearing and Balance Centre (Audiology)

 Changes to Adult Hearing and Hearing Aid Services

-The Hearing and Balance Centre are now able to run limited services and appointments with the department at Leeds General Infirmary.
-Some of our hearing aid repair clinics based in the community are being re-introduced but may not be available on the usual days pre-COVID.
-Unfortunately St James' hearing aid repair clinic remains closed.
-We are also offering some telephone appointments and providing some postal services for standard hearing aid repairs, tubing and batteries, so please do contact us on firstname.lastname@example.org or call 0113 3922484 if you feel it is urgent.
+The Hearing and Balance Service is now running services and appointments at the Seacroft Hospital and our hearing aid repair clinics in the community.
+Unfortunately St James's hearing aid repair clinic has now closed permanently.
+We are also offering postal services for standard hearing aid repairs and tubing replacements, so please do contact us on firstname.lastname@example.org or call 0113 5181823 if you feel it is urgent.

 Q: What if I require batteries for my hearing aid/s?